Bluetooth headphones and earbuds have rapidly become the fastest growing segment of the consumer audio world.

 Bragi Dash wireless earbuds

 It’s not that the AirPods weren’t solid, it’s just that people wanted to see in-ears that were a better fit for exercise, and with better noise isolation than Apple’s ear buds.
 And maybe something that didn't look like oversized earrings.
+And something that wasn't expensive af.

 The Bragi Dash promised to be so much more.
 It’s essentially a micro computer inside your ears.
 Yes, it also plays music from your phone, and can take calls when they come in, just like the AirPods.